TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap.rst

 ..  confval:: orderedStdWrap
     :name: stdwrap-orderedStdWrap

-    :Data type: Array of numeric keys with / :ref:`stdWrap` each
+    :type: Array of numeric keys with / :ref:`stdWrap` each

     Execute multiple :typoscript:`stdWrap` statements in a freely selectable order.
 The order is determined by the numeric order of the keys.
 This allows to use multiple